type B, or Hib, is a bacteria that can cause infections. It usually occurs in children under five years old. Hib can lead to:

 If a dose is missed, talk to the doctor.
 There are different catch-up schedules depending on the brand and your child's age.

-This vaccine is not routinely recommended for children aged five years or older or adults.
-However, it may be given if you or your child was not vaccinated before and your child has certain conditions, such as:
+This vaccine is not routinely recommended for children aged five years.
+However, it may be given if your child was not vaccinated before and your child has certain conditions, such as:

 Like any vaccine, the Hib vaccine can cause serious problems, such as a severe allergic reaction.
 Most people do not have any problems.
 Some people have redness, warmth, or swelling near the injection site, as well as a fever.